Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Why should I choose the course?

-• Promoting a passion for learning and set high expectations of all students and support their personal and skills development
+• Inspiring a love for learning while setting high expectations for students and supporting their personal growth

 What will I learn?

-In the "Learning and Skills Teacher" course, you will acquire a comprehensive set of knowledge, skills and behaviours essential for teaching in the post-compulsory education sector.
-The curriculum typically covers the following key areas:
+On this apprenticeship, you will develop a well-rounded set of knowledge, skills, and behaviours essential for teaching in the post-compulsory education sector.
+The curriculum typically focuses on the following key areas:

 1. Pedagogical Knowledge